 - Extras – Hotplate, kettle, toaster, coffee machine.

-The reason I chose Monbois was the proximity to my University building and cheap cost.
+The reason I chose Monbois was the proximity to the University of Nancy building and cheap cost.
 Here are the cheapest accommodations in the area, check here to see where they sit in the city.

 |Location||30 minute walk NE of city||25 minute walk N of city||25 minute walk S of city|

 |Cost/Month||€148 / €180 / €275||€275 / €359 / €427 / €433||€148|

 One of the most difficult parts of my move to Nancy locating a suitable shop to buy the considerably large amount of food I am used to eating.
 This task was not helped by the fact that I was on a tight, student budget.
 Luckily I managed to find the seemingly secret locations of the cheaper, large supermarkets that are dotted around the city.

 Part of the problem with finding cheap food is that, in the city centre, majority of the shops are small high street food shops such as Carrefor, Monoprix or 8 ά Huit.
 These shops were incredibly expensive if you were shopping for anything other than a quick sandwich or some beer.

 Also in the city centre are fresh markets, where you can find butcher meat as well as fresh fruit and vegetables.
 These are a similar price to those you will find at the larger supermarkets, however there is something about market food that just tastes fresher!